6 Major Signs You Might Be Lukewarm and Why It Can Be Dangerous.

 Why You Should Get Out of the Dull, Lukewarm Life

-If you can relate to at least three of the six it's time to get to the bottom of why you may be like this.
+If you can relate to at least three of the six it's time to get to the bottom as to why you may feel like this.
 Have you not noticed how dull the Christian life can be if you're not on fire for God?

 We have a calling to imitate Christ.
 Jesus didn't live a simple life.
 He walked on this earth with a mission and God's kingdom in mind.
 And so should you.